 CREATE for STEM at Michigan State University provides research-based science curricula developed with funding from the National Science Foundation and other sources.
-These high-quality project-based learning materials are tightly aligned to the Next Generation Science Standards (NGSS), piloted by dozens of teachers in real-world settings, and then tested for efficacy on large and diverse populations of students.
+These high-quality project-based learning materials are designed to meet Next Generation Science Standards (NGSS), have been piloted by dozens of teachers in real-world settings, and some have been rigorously tested for efficacy on large and diverse populations of students.
 CREATE and MSU provides these materials as Open Education Resources, free to use and adapt by teachers and schools.
-Here at Open3D Professional Learning, we provide the support for teachers to be highly successful in using these curricula.
+CREATE's Next Generation Project-Based Learning (NextGenPBL) team provides fee-for-service support for teachers to be highly successful in using these curricula:

 Why It Works

 When enacting new curricula, research shows teachers benefit from high levels of support in their first year of teaching.
-We provide that, with support from teachers who have taught the curriculum successfully and development leaders who are familiar with the curriculum design from the ground up.
+Our support team includes teachers who have taught the curriculum successfully and development leaders who are familiar with the curriculum design from the ground up.
 Our professional learning experiences occur through facilitated collaborative networks within districts or regions, so that teachers can collaborate with other teachers in their area as they try the materials.
 Our professional learning is also tailored to meet local needs and helps teachers adapt curricula to their students.
-We support teachers through their first year of enactment, including a curriculum-specific summer institute, 3 in-person days throughout the school year, and regular PLC (professional learning community) sessions with email, phone and teleconferencing support.
+We support teachers through their first year of enactment, including a curriculum-specific summer institute, additional workshops throughout the school year, and regular PLC (professional learning community) sessions, as well as with email, phone and teleconferencing support.

 The Next Generation Science Standards (NGSS) establish performance expectations for students at each grade level.
 Within NGSS, there are three equally important dimensions to learning science, which work together to provide students with a rich understanding of science.
 Classroom education is expected to seamlessly combine the Core Ideas of each science discipline, the use of Science and Engineering Practices, and the underlying Crosscutting Concepts that are shared among all of science and engineering.